willbuck/midwestjs-2015-protractor/protractor-slides/slides/how/thatsIt.how.md

 note:
 - Really pretty easy to get started with
 - Mind the conference wifi running npm install if you're trying to follow along though ;)
+- TRANSITION: So, now that we know what we need to get started, lets check out how we test some web pages!